 This luscious stir-fry will blow you away!
-It’s so easy to make, with a delicate Asian flavor, one of my most flexible recipes.
-And if you slice the veggies beforehand, this is a quick 10-minute nutritious meal.
-Try it with Nutty Cauliflower Rice.
+It’s easy to make, with a delicate Asian flavor, and one of my most flexible recipes.
+If you slice your veggies beforehand, it’s is a quick 10-minute nutritious meal.
+Try it with my recipe for Nutty Cauliflower Rice!
 Meat is optional.

 Cruciferous veggies will make you strong!
-Their family includes Broccoli, Cauliflower, Bok choy, Cabbage, Collard greens, Brussel’s sprouts, Kale, Turnips, Watercress, Daikon, Radish, Arugula, Rutabaga, and Kohlrabi, all extremely healthy and delicious.
-Pick your favorites and try this!
+Their family includes Broccoli, Cauliflower, Bok choy, Cabbage, Collard greens, Brussels sprouts, Kale, Turnips, Watercress, Daikon, Radish, Arugula, Rutabaga, and Kohlrabi, all extremely healthy and delicious.
+Pick your favorites and try this recipe!

 There are a hundred ways to vary the basic recipe, depending on what cruciferous veggies you choose.
 Toasted sesame oil adds a distinctive Asian flavor, however since is very delicate with a low smoke point, it should be added only at the very end.
 (That’s why I never sauté with sesame oil.)
 I added red bell pepper in the photo, but did not list it in the recipe as I’m sensitive to nightshades.
 If you tolerate them, add 1/2 thinly sliced red bell pepper for a beautiful color!
 Serve with Nutty Cauliflower Rice.
 Serves 4